 Adult Literacy Program

-Our goal is to eradicate poverty through educating women in rural Nepal
+Eradicating Poverty through educating Women in rural Nepal

-With an average illiteracy rate of 44%, nearly half of the women in Karki Gaun and its neighboring villages have not received the most basic schooling.
-Necessary skills like reading, writing, fundamental arithmetic and language are not a part of their daily lives.
+With an average illiteracy rate of 44%, nearly half of the women in Karki Gaun and neighboring villages have not received the most basic education.
+Necessary skills like reading, writing, fundamental arithmetic and language had never been part of their daily lives.

 The Adult Literacy Program (ALP), available to every woman in the village, starts with the fundamentals of reading and writing.
-Once the women understand these basic concepts, they move on to classes that deepen their reading, writing and language skills in English and Nepali.
-The program has been successful and the village has benefited as a whole.
-With a newly discovered curiosity and appreciation for learning, a world of possibility that was not available at the onset of the program is now becoming a part of each day.
-We see the women embracing their power with optimism and joy in an area that had been closed off to them.
+Once the basic concepts are mastered, we advance to classes that deepen reading, writing and language skills in English and Nepali.
+The program has been successful with the entire village benefitting.
+A newly discovered curiosity and appreciation for learning is opening a world of possibilities.
+We see the women embracing their power with optimism and joy in an area that had always been closed off to them.

 Namina, one of our students, is 50 years of age and highly motivated to learn.
 She is embracing all the Adult Literacy Program has to offer.
 She had never attended school and says: